CianMRoche/CianMRoche.github.io/_pages/caustica-documentation.md

 Hidden objects contribute nothing to the sum, nor to deflection or critical curve computation.
 The sum is clamped to $[0,1]$ and passed through a nonlinear stretch before display.

 The dynamic range of astrophysical sources (bright ring core to faint extended arcs) far exceeds what a monitor can show linearly, so the stretch is essential.
-In surface-brightness mode the **Color Map** section of the Settings tab is titled **Brightness stretch** and exposes the same machinery used for the quantity maps (§4), applied independently to each RGB channel:
+In surface-brightness mode the **Color Map** section of the View tab is titled **Brightness stretch** and exposes the same machinery used for the quantity maps (§4), applied independently to each RGB channel:

 - **Black / White** points (the Min/Max limits, default $0$ and $1$): intensities at or below Black map to the background; at or above White they saturate.
 - **Scale**: Linear, Square root (default, $\gamma=0.5$), Log, Power law ($\gamma \in [0.1, 2]$; lower $\gamma$ lifts faint emission more aggressively), or Asinh ($a \in [0.5, 20]$; near-linear at low intensity, logarithmic at high, the stretch used by SDSS, HST, and modern survey pipelines, Lupton et al. 2004).